ben-razor/vega-guide/GraphQL-Guides/apps/vega-walkthrough/src/markdown/introduction.md

 ### Introduction

-The script you see on the right is GraphQL.
+The script you see to the right is GraphQL.

-GraphQL is a concise language for making queries.
+[GraphQL](https://graphql.org/) is a concise language for making queries.

-Vega Protocol is a decentralized derivatives trading platform.
+[Vega Protocol](https://vega.xyz/) is a decentralized derivatives trading platform.

 Vega provides APIs to allow you to interact with the system in a flexible way.
 In this guide we walk through using the GraphQL API.

-You can use GraphQL very aspect of Vega Protocol.
+You can use GraphQL to access aspect of Vega Protocol.
 So you have great power.

 #### Assets